 - Now the fun begins – grab a masher and start mashing!
 Season the potatoes with salt and add some softened butter and mash away, careful not to take it too far and risk them becoming gummy.
 I typically will leave my potatoes a tad lumpy because I like the texture.
 You can beat them with a hand mixer if you want them super creamy, just use caution not to over-mix.
 Set aside while you prepare the cheese mixture.

 For a beautiful presentation, garnish your cheesy mashed potatoes with fresh minced parsley or chives and freshly cracked black pepper.
-Serve with your favorite protein, but we think they go best with these:
+Serve with your favorite protein, but we think they go best with these main dishes:

 - Thanksgiving Turkey

 - Easy Oven Baked Chicken Drumsticks

 - Lemon Herb Chicken & Asparagus Sheet Pan Dinner

 Refrigerate: If you plan to eat them within 3-4 days, just cover tightly and place in the refrigerator.